codertahsin/codertahsin/README.md

 ### Hi there, My name is Ahnaf Tahsin

 #### I am Front-end Developer.
-To contribute myself as a professional and person in the field of web and Web Development.
-I am looking for opportunities which will combine my work and experiences in the broad area of Web Developer.
+I am a highly- dedicated, enthusiastic, certified individual who is looking for a Programming position where I can utilize my skills and experience in designing, developing, implementing and maintaining applications according to clients requirements.
+I am a highly- dedicated, enthusiastic, certified individual who is looking for a Programming position where I can utilize my skills and experience in designing, developing, implementing and maintaining applications according to clients requirements.

-Skills:  React/NodeJS/Python/JS
+Skills:  JavaScript/ReactJS/NextJS/

 - 🔭 I’m currently working on Hablu Coder
-- 🌱 I’m currently learning Angular and Express
+- 🌱 I’m currently learning Node
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about Software Development